Suvanatunga/Suvanatunga/README.md

 Hi there! 👋

-I’m Suvana Tunga, an aspiring **front-end developer** with a passion for creating dynamic and responsive websites.
+I’m Suvana Tunga, an aspiring **software developer** with a passion for creating dynamic and responsive websites.
 Currently focused on learning new technologies like **React** and exploring frameworks to improve my development skills.
 I aim to contribute to impactful projects and grow in the software development field.

 ## 🔧 Technologies & Tools